daemth/easychart/README.md

 Example
 -------
-The Easy Chart plugin can be called on any div.
+The Easychart plugin can be called on any div.

 1. Add this in your javascript file:
     $(document).ready(function() {